Sunday, April 12, 2026

 That shift — from passive attendance to active participation — takes 13 minutes per session.
 Here's how it works.

-Post-pandemic attendance rates remain 15–20% lower than pre-2020 levels across universities and graduate programs.
+Post-pandemic university attendance has dropped meaningfully across many programs (per higher-ed enrollment trend reports).
 Lecture capture — originally an accessibility aid — has become a reason to skip class.
 Students show up for exams and skip everything else.

 But the problem isn't laziness.
 It's format.
 A 90-minute monologue is a poor use of everyone's time — the professor's included.
-Students forget 70% of lecture content within 24 hours without active reinforcement.
+Cognitive science (Ebbinghaus's forgetting curve) shows that learners can lose the majority of lecture content within a day without active reinforcement.
 The amphitheater was designed for an era before smartphones.
 The teaching format hasn't caught up.

 The fix isn't more technology for technology's sake.
 It's 13 minutes of interactive time embedded in every 90-minute session.